 What is Protégé?

-Protégé is a leading mentoring programme focused on the professional development of women in Singapore, Australia and Dubai.
+Protégé is a leading mentoring programme focused on the professional development of women in Singapore, Australia, Europe and Malaysia.

 Working across all industry sectors, Protégé offers professional women the opportunity to be mentored by some of the country's top executives.
 Through shared knowledge, experience and invaluable connections we provide women critical support in the early stages of her career.